Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 You just wrote a great Python web application.
 Now, you want to share it with the world.
 In order to do that, you need a server, and some software to do that for you.

 The following is a comprehensive guide on how to accomplish that, on multiple Linux-based operating systems, using nginx and uWSGI Emperor.
 It doesn’t force you to use any specific web framework — Flask, Django, Pyramid, Bottle will all work.
-Written for Ubuntu, Fedora, CentOS and Arch Linux (should be helpful for other systems, too)
+Written for Ubuntu, Debian, Fedora, CentOS and Arch Linux (should be helpful for other systems, too)

-*Revision 3 (2016-07-31): Ubuntu 16.04, Fedora 24, CentOS 7*
+*Revision 3 (2016-07-31): Ubuntu 16.04, Debian 8, Fedora 24, CentOS 7*

 ..
 TEASER_END